 Why breaking down siloes is fundamental for a future-ready identity infrastructure

 Reducing, and ultimately eliminating, the possibility of departmental access management silo-fication is of the great importance if you are to develop and maintain a truly holistic IAM strategy.
 Such silo-fication can affect information security, application development, and regulatory compliance.

 The key to overcoming such tendencies is to emphasise corporate IT governance goals over departmental business practices.
-This is particularly true given that access is often required across multiple platforms by a single actor regardless of the origin of request.
+This is particularly true given that access is often required across multiple platforms by a single actor regardless of the origin of the request.

-Breaking down silos does not simply streamline access management processes, it increases productivity, the opportunity for innovation, operational efficiency, and produces real tangible business benefit.
+Breaking down silos does not simply streamline access management processes, it increases productivity, the opportunity for innovation, operational efficiency, and produces a real tangible business benefit.